---

 ## Transport Security

-Homeservers expose two endpoints: a PubkyTLS endpoint (TLS with Raw Public Keys, RFC 7250) and an ICANN HTTP endpoint intended to sit behind a reverse proxy with standard X.509 TLS.
+Homeservers expose two endpoint types: a [PubkyTLS](https://pubky.org/glossary.md#pubkytls) direct endpoint (TLS with Raw Public Keys, RFC 7250) and an ICANN endpoint intended to sit behind a reverse proxy with standard X.509 TLS.

 ## User Data Control and Credible Exit